• Skip to primary navigation

 When it comes to decorating the differences are that Belgium Buns are iced and topped with a cherry and Chelsea Buns are glazed with syrup and sprinkled with confectionary rock sugar.
 That said the Bath Bun also has a crunchy sugar topping – oh what a tangled web of buns!

-Gluten Free Belgium Buns how to fill
+How to make Gluten Free Belgium Buns

 My dough is way too soft!